 Does A More Expensive Sim Racing Seat Last Longer?

-However, when it comes to products that will be in use or integral to a whole set-up, like in sim-racing, spending that little bit extra can guarantee a longer usage and more consistent usage time.
+Spending more money doesn’t always equal better quality.
+However, when it comes to products that will be in use or integral to a whole setup, like in sim racing, spending that little bit extra can guarantee a longer lifespan and a better experience overall.